You have no items in your shopping cart.

 Planting Method: Direct Sow

-Requires fertile soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires fertile soil in a well-drained location in the garden.
+Apply mulch, grass clippings, or straw around the base of the plant.

 Keep soil consistently moist.
 Water well during dry and hot spells.
-Water in the morning only, on the side of the plants and not directly on the leaves.
+Water in the morning only, on the side of the plants, and not directly on the leaves.

-Use RootBlast, Vegetable Alive, and Slow Release Fertilizer when transplanting outdoors.
-Apply Miracle Gro periodically.
+Use Slow Release (6 Month) Fertilizer when transplanting outdoors.
+Apply Miracle-Gro Liquid Fertilizer periodically.

 You can cut outer leaves as you need them if you want the plant to produce more leaves, or you can cut the entire plant at ground level.